abravodev/epubator/ePUBator/README.txt

 I never try with arabic or asian characters, right to left or vertical writing and I don't know if (and how) the iText library can manage those pdf.
 I'm sorry.

+On some books we can find wrong chars (e.g. Øø instead of éù), it seems a iText's problem (another PDF library extract the same text correctly).
+I'm looking for a better one, free and Android compatible.

 Permissions required:
 - WRITE_EXTERNAL_STORAGE for save the ePUB file